Monter-Leefstijl/pdfconverter/README.md

 - `400 Bad Request`: The request is invalid (e.g. missing required `input` field).
 - `413 Payload Too Large`: The document is too large to be processed.
 - `415 Unsupported Media Type`: The document type is not supported.
-- `502 Bad Gateway`: The conversion failed in LibreOffice or Chromium.
+- `502 Bad Gateway`: The conversion failed in Chromium, LibreOffice or Pandoc.
 - `503 Service Unavailable`: The request is denied because the job queue is full.
 - `504 Gateway Timeout`: The conversion took too long to complete.